 Despite having a lat body, bed bugs will become rounded, and long when they take a blood meal – they’ll be blood-engorged and thus may be mistaken for stink bugs.

 2. How Big are Bed Bug Nymphs?

-In loose terms, nymph will be translucent in color and measure like a pinhead.
-But nymph will change color after the suck blood from pets or humans.
-The Nymphs will molt within 6 weeks to become adult bed bugs.
+In loose terms, the nymph will be translucent in color and measure like a pinhead.
+But the nymph will change color after the suck blood from pets or humans.
+The Nymphs will molt within six weeks to become adult bed bugs.

 3. Signs of Bed Bug Infestation

-Therefore, examine these bed bug pictures and it’ll help you determine if you have bed bug infestation in your house or home – know how big the bugs can get.
+Therefore, examine these bed bug pictures, and it’ll help you determine if you have a bed bug infestation in your house or home – know how big the bugs can get.

 Can You See Bed Bugs?